The Order Sons of Italy in America

 heritage (National Site).
 The Grand Lodge of the Northwest (GLNW) is one of the 21 State Charters throughout the U.S. with

-18 Local Lodges (Directory link) currently in Idaho, Oregon and Washington.
+19 Local Lodges in Idaho, Oregon and Washington.

 It is the goal of the GLNW to develop discussion groups, Italian language classes, and cultural programs.
 Most lodges are in Washington State where the first local lodge, Tacoma Lodge No. 1175, was founded in 1923.
 Since that time, another 18 local lodges have been chartered.
 One of the smaller state lodges, the Grand Lodge

 of the Northwest has grown from 479 members in 1957 to 1,370 in 2014.
 (History